marinscosmo/CHISEL---Co-HI-Signals-Extraction-from-Line-intensity-mapping/notebooks/README.md

  - (fast)ICA (with scikit-learn code) methods

 It's a public code, but if you will use it I would like you to quote us:
- - Generalised Morphological Component Analysis applied to HI signals from Intensity Mapping - A. Marins et al
+ - Generalised Morphological Component Analysis applied to HI signals from Intensity Mapping - A. Marins et al (in preparation)
- - Different Component Separation Methods for BINGO Telescope - A. Marins et al It was create by
+ - Different Component Separation Methods for BINGO Telescope - A. Marins et al (in preparation) It was create by
  - Alessandro Marins (USP)
  - Julia Leite (USP)